The cultural heritage of the early Dutch settlers in South Africa still plays an important role in the life of this ‘rainbow nation’.

-The image that many Dutch people have of the overseas territories during the colonial occupation is very biased.
-Where do these images come from?
+The distorted image that many Dutch people have of the overseas territories during the colonial occupation is often based on movies.

 The Treaty of London of 19 April 1839 meant the definitive international recognition of Belgium's independence.

 It is the first time the role of Maori in the First World War has been recognised in this way in Europe.